 Applicants are evaluated individually based on their professional experience, academic credentials from accredited institutions, required documents as specified in the catalog, and an admissions interview, which assesses their potential for successfully completing a relevant academic program.
-To be considered for admission to a master's program, all applications must meet the following minimum requirements:
+To be considered for admission to a master's or post-bachelor's certificate program, all applications must meet the following minimum requirements:

-- Completed U.S. bachelor's degree or non-U.S. equivalent in a discipline with adequate academic preparation for the desired master's program of study. - Students who have a bachelor's degree but do not have adequate academic preparation for their desired master's program of study or who need to update their academic knowledge may be required to fulfill undergraduate preparatory courses. - The UoNA academic administrators will work with the applicant to determine the appropriate, required undergraduate preparatory courses prior to acceptance to the master's program. - Relevant Work Experience, two years of professional experience in relevant industry or government positions.
+- Completed U.S. bachelor's degree or non-U.S. equivalent in a discipline with adequate academic preparation for the desired master's program of study. - Students who have a bachelor's degree but do not have adequate academic preparation for their desired master's degree or certificate program of study or who need to update their academic knowledge may be required to fulfill undergraduate preparatory courses. - The UoNA academic administrators will work with the applicant to determine the appropriate, required undergraduate preparatory courses prior to acceptance to a master's program. - Relevant Work Experience, professional experience in relevant industry or government positions.

-Applicants who are matriculating directly from a relevant bachelor's degree to a master's degree program may be granted approval by academic administrators based on a review of the student's academic merit, volunteer experiences, and other attributes prior to acceptance to the master's program.
+^{} Applicants who are matriculating directly from a relevant bachelor's degree to a master's degree may be granted approval by an academic administrator based on a review of the student's academic merit, volunteer experiences, and other attributes prior to acceptance to the master's program.
+Also, applicants may request consideration based on career interests.